imadnyc/edea-ms/doc/src/measurement_data_storage.md

 # Measurement Data Storage

-Storing measurement data comes with some unique issues, it's very heterogenous in a way that single data points can be a small numeric value to full blown images or even trace files many MB in size.
+Storing measurement data comes with some unique issues, it's very heterogeneous in a way that single data points can be a small numeric value to full-blown images or even trace files many MB in size.

 ## Strategies